 Address Description / Use GIA Floorspace (sq.m) 2 Christchurch Way A single-storey takeaway/restaurant, accessed via Chobham Road (Sui Generis).
 55 sq.m 33 Chobham Road Occupied by an estate agent on the ground floor and a recruitment agency on the first floor.
 The second floor is currently vacant (Use Class E).
 390 sq.m 35 Chobham Road A three-storey building, which is currently vacant (Use Class E).
 269 sq.m 37 & 37A Chobham Road A three-storey building, which is occupied by a hairdresser on the ground floor and a charity on the first and second floors (Use Class E).
 208 sq.m 39 Chobham Road A three-storey building, which is occupied by a furniture shop on the ground floor and an accountants office on the first and second floors (Use Class E).
 211 sq.m 41 Chobham Road A three-storey building.
 The ground floor unit and the first floor are occupied by an architecture practice.
 The second floor is currently vacant (Use Class E).
 379 sq.m 41A Chobham Road Ground floor unit occupied as a nail bar (Class E / Sui Generis).
 39 sq.m 43 Chobham Road A two-storey building, which is occupied by a locksmith (Use Class E).
-201 sq.m 45 Chobham Road & 4 Christchurch Way A two-storey building, which is occupied by a taxi service's office.
-The ground floor is currently vacant but was previously in use as a shop (Sui Generis and Use Class E).
-231 sq.m Cleary Court Unit 1 Cleary Court Unit occupied by a shop (Use Class E).
+201 sq.m 45 Chobham Road & 4 Christchurch Way , J Cleary Court Unit 1 Cleary Court Unit occupied by a shop (Use Class E).
 Unit 2 Cleary Court Unit is vacant but was previously occupied by a shop (Use Class E).
-Unit 3 Cleary Court Unit is occupied by a shop (Use Class E).
-Unit 4 Cleary Court Unit is occupied by a café (Use Class E).
+Unit 3 Cleary Court Unit 4 Cleary Court Unit is occupied by a café (Use Class E).
 Unit 4A Cleary Court Unit is occupied by a café (Use Class E).
-077 GROUND FLOOR TOTA 377 sq.m 1st floor Suite 1 & 2 Cleary Court In use as offices (Use Class E).
+GROUND FLOOR TOTAL 377 sq.m Cleary Court In use as offices (Use Class E).
 1st floor Suite 3 Cleary Court In use as offices (Use Class E).
 1st floor Suite 4 Cleary Court In use as offices (Use Class E).
 FIRST FLOOR TOTAL 507 sq.m 2nd floor Suite A Cleary Court In use as offices (Use Class E).
 2nd floor Suite B Cleary Court In use as offices (Use Class E).
 2nd floor Suite 3 Cleary Court Unit is currently vacant but was previously in use as an office (Use Class E).
-SECOND FLOOR TOTA 507 sq.m 3rd floor Suite A Cleary Court Unit is currently vacant but was previously in use as an office (Use Class E).
-3rd floor Suite B Cleary Court In use as offices (Use Class É).
-THIRD FLOOR TOTAL 1 507 sq.m SITE TOTAL 3,881 sq.m
+SECOND FLOOR TOTA 507 sq.m 3rd floor Suite A Unit is currently vacant but was previously in Cleary Court use as an office (Use Class E).
+3rd floor Suite B Cleary Court In use as offices (Use Class E).
+THIRD FLOOR TOTAL 507 sq.m SITE TOTAL 3,881 sq.m